The Stylish Kana System

 * 2 consonant-vowel unions that are spoken as vowels.
 These are not used in modern Japanese

-When you learn Hiragana, it will be easier to you to pronounce Japanese texts.
-Among the Japanese scripts, it is easier to study Hiragana compared to Kanji and Katakana.
+When you learn Hiragana, it will be simpler to you to pronounce Japanese texts.
+Among the Japanese scripts, it is simpler to study Hiragana compared to Kanji and Katakana.
 You will not have difficulty in reading signages such as “oterai” (toilet) when you travel in Japan or China when you have learned Hiragana.
 Certainly, it is impressive knowing other languages beside yours.

 Start learning Hiragana then progress to Katakana.
-Learning how to read and write Hiragana characters is pretty hard but it could be easier if you focus, and make the learning process fun.
-The highly recommended Rocket Japanese has a step-by-step design that people find easy to follow so you might as well try this one.
+Learning how to read and write Hiragana characters is pretty hard but it could be simpler if you focus, and make the learning process fun.
+The highly recommended Rocket Japanese review has a step-by-step design that people find simple to stay on so you might as well try this one.

-Hiragana is easier to learn compared to other Japanese scripts as they are easier to remember since almost all Japanese words and sentences are written in this form unlike Katakana which appears less frequently.
+Hiragana is simpler to learn compared to other Japanese scripts as they are simpler to remember since very near all Japanese words and sentences are written in this form unlike Katakana which appears less regularly.

-Rosetta Stone Japanese prides itself on using the natural learning method.
-A student immerses himself in the activities and learns words and phrases presented in the modules by matching them to pictures which makes learning the Japanese scripts much easier.
+rosetta stone japanese prides itself on using the natural learning method.
+A student immerses himself in the activities and learns words and phrases presented in the modules by matching them to pictures which makes learning the Japanese scripts much simpler.